poroporo with purple flowers and poisonous fruit

 Main Threats

-None significant – this species is common and widespread.
-Localised threats include habitat loss from land development, browsing by introduced mammals, and competition from invasive weeds.
+None significant – species is common and widespread.
+Localised threats include habitat loss from land development, browsing by introduced mammals, and weed competition.

 Population